If your charity is registered with the ACNC, it has ongoing obligations to the ACNC to maintain its registration.

 There are several types of legal structures used by charities.
 Different obligations apply to each type.
 Your charity’s legal structure affects many things, such as:

-its ability to operate outside the state it is registered in without further registration, or
+- its ability to operate outside the state it is registered in without further registration

-Registered charities that are incorporated as companies or registered with ASIC have many of their notification and reporting obligations to ASIC replaced by obligations to the ACNC.
+Companies and other registered charities that are registered with ASIC have many of their notification and reporting obligations to ASIC replaced by obligations to the ACNC.

 Incorporated associations may have obligations to state or territory government regulators, such as providing annual reports or keeping financial records.
 Charities must still meet these obligations.